Women’s Day through the eyes of Volunteer Food Handlers

 "The school expects us to act like superwomen, ensuring that children eat every day, even when we are sick.
 We must make the same 'plan' we make at home to receive praise and recognition once a year from our children and spouses."

-Men, by contrast, face fewer challenges when doing similar tasks.
-Their work, whether in the kitchen or elsewhere, is deemed productive and valuable.
+Men’s work, whether in the kitchen or elsewhere, is deemed productive and valuable, whereas women’s work is often unrecognised and unpaid.

 “We grew up seeing our grandmothers grow food for the entire family, yet their labour was never regarded as work.
 When men do it, for example, as gardeners in domestic work, it suddenly becomes valuable and paid."